Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Network Parameters

 \subsection{Data Preparation}

-First, we simulate fast-rotating stars, modelling them as oblate spheroids with varying radii and an oblateness ranging between 0.5 and 1.
-We also consider different viewing angles, assuming a linear dependence for the effect of gravity darkening.
+First, we generate synthetic images of rapidly rotating stars by modelling them as oblate spheroids with varying radii and oblateness parameters between 0.5 and 1.
+To incorporate the effect of gravity darkening, we also consider different viewing angles and assume a linear dependence on the declination angle of each point on the stellar surface.
 The traced ellipses result from integrating over the source's hour angle.
-For hyperparameter tuning and comparing different telescopes, the total observing duration is set to approximately 11.5 hours.
-Finally, the ellipses are plotted, converted into grayscale images, resized, and stored as raw arrays to facilitate further analysis.

-Next, Salt and Pepper noise is introduced usually at a rate of 0.5\%.
+Next, Salt and Pepper noise is introduced into these images; usually this is done at the rate of 0.5\% of the number of pixels in the image.
 Then, the images are resized and their mean is subtracted.
 A two-dimensional Fast Fourier Transform, along with a Fourier shift, is applied, yielding a complex number for each pixel.
-Since II does not measure phase, the absolute value is calculated (as shown in Fig.~\ref{fig:ft} on both linear and logarithmic scales for visualization).
+Since II does not measure phase, the absolute value is calculated.

-Next, sparse sampling is introduced via pixel-wise multiplication between the absolute-valued Fourier-transformed image (Fig.~\ref{fig:ft}) and the sparse sampling map (Fig.~\ref{fig:base}).
-The result is a map in the Fourier plane featuring several ellipses, which is also referred to as the sparse sampling map (Fig.~\ref{fig:ft_base}).
-This map represents the sparse sampling of the signal space (Fig.~\ref{fig:ft}) corresponding to the source (Fig.~\ref{fig:image}) observed with four telescopes (Fig.~\ref{fig:teles}).

-Finally, the pixels are normalized and converted to 8-bit integers.
-This image represents the sparsely sampled phaseless visibility as it can be measured with II.
-The image shown in Fig.~\ref{fig:ft_base} serves as the input for the GAN, which also requires the corresponding ground truth image.
-Consequently, the simulated stars are resized using the same algorithm and converted to 8-bit integers to reduce bias.
-The GAN must have access to the ground truth corresponding to each input image; therefore, the input and ground truth images are merged side-by-side (as shown in Fig.~\ref{fig:GANinput}) and used to train the GAN.
-This procedure is applied to all simulated stars, with 10\% used as test data, 10\% as validation data, and the remaining 80\% as training data.